FlyRanch/figurefirst/README.md

     *  `display(SVG('fifi_template.svg'))`

 ## Use with Inkscape
 FigureFirst is developed and tested with Inkscape.
-Some versions and settings of Inkscape are very slow.
-Try Inkscape 0.92: https://inkscape.org/en/release/0.92.3/.
-Currently support for inkscape 1 is experimental, but if you want to try it out, Install the v1.0 compatible extension by specifying the inkscape major version in the extension install script.
+Some versions and settings of Inkscape are very slow, try using inkcsape 1.0.
+For leggacy versions of Inkscape specifying the Inkscape major version as 0 in the install script.
 See [installation](#installation) above.

-#### Installing Inkscape 0.92 on Ubuntu
+#### Installing Inkscape 1.0 on Ubuntu
-You can install Inkscape 0.92 using ppa:
+You can install Inkscape 1.9 using ppa:
 * `sudo add-apt-repository ppa:inkscape.dev/stable`
 * `sudo apt update`
 * `sudo apt install inkscape`